 By staying informed and in control, you will help safeguard your firm from potential litigation and maintain good client relations.
 When problems begin to develop, contact your professional liability carrier or attorney.

-Randy R. Werner, J.D., LL.M./Tax, CPA is a Loss Prevention Specialist with CAMICO.
+Randy R. Werner, J.D., LL.M./Tax, CPA is a Loss Prevention Executive with CAMICO.
 She responds to CAMICO loss prevention hotline inquiries and speaks to CPA groups on various topics.